beton-OS/dither/README.md

 # dither
 A small python script to dither an image.\
-An adapted copy of mies47 version (https://github.com/mies47/MM-ordered_dithering), that also resizes the picture while maintaining its ratio.
+An adapted version of mies47's (https://github.com/mies47/MM-ordered_dithering),\
+that also resizes the picture while maintaining its ratio.

 Usage:\